adrelanos/Whonix-documentation/Comparison with Others.md

 ^a^ Whonix has Protection against IP/location discovery through root exploits ([Malware](https://en.wikipedia.org/wiki/Malware) with root rights) inside Whonix-Workstation.
 But you really should not test it.
 In case Whonix-Workstation gets rooted, the adversary can not find out the users real IP/location.
 This is because Whonix-Workstation can only connect through the Whonix-Gateway.
 How difficult is it to compromise Whonix?
 See [Attack on Whonix](https://sourceforge.net/p/whonix/wiki/Comparison%20with%20Others/#attacks) and [Design].
 More skill is required.
 ^1^ Such kinds of leaks are impossible ^a^ in Whonix, since the Whonix-Workstation is unaware of it's external IP.
 ^2^ In case Tails or TBB gets rooted, the adversary can simply bypass the firewall and get the user's real IP.
 ^5^ See first example of [Whonix security in real world](https://sourceforge.net/p/whonix/wiki/Security%20in%20Real%20World/).
 When applications in Tails are configured wrong, due to a bug in Tails or the application, IP can leak.
-Quoted from the [Tails Security Page](https://tails.boum.org/security/index.en.html): *"Until an [audit](https://tails.boum.org/todo/applications_audit/) of the bundled network applications is done, information leakages at the protocol level should be considered as − at the very least − possible."*
+Quoted from the [Tails Security Page](https://tails.boum.org/security/index.en.html): *"Until an [audit](https://tails.boum.org/todo/applications_audit/) of the bundled network applications is done, information leakages at the protocol level should be considered as - at the very least - possible."*
-^7^ There are no special measures to limit what is written to disk.
+^6^ There are no special measures to limit what is written to disk.
 This includes (non exclusive list) user created files, backup files, temporary files, swap, chat history, browser history and so on.
 Whonix acts like an ordinary installed operating system.
 It can also not be prevented, that the host memory [swaps](https://en.wikipedia.org/wiki/Swap) to the host disk.
 There is a [Recommendation to use multiple VM Snapshots](https://sourceforge.net/p/whonix/wiki/Security%20Guide/#recommendation-to-use-multiple-vm-snapshots) and it is is [recommend](https://sourceforge.net/p/whonix/wiki/Advanced%20Security%20Guide/#full-disk-encryption) to apply Full Disk Encryption on the host.
+This is the price, Whonix has to pay, because many features could be more easily added to Whonix by adrelanos or can be easily installed by the user.
+^7^ Done by design.
 ^8^ See [Cold boot attack](https://en.wikipedia.org/wiki/Cold_boot_attack).
 ^12^ Although it does not try to store to disk, swap can still leak.
 ^13^ [Tails separate Tor streams](https://tails.boum.org/todo/separate_Tor_streams/)